Import Facebook Page Data to Google Sheets

 You can use the following API request URL to pull in most of these metrics to your sheet:

-Get the count of total FB page likes from the API
+Get the current count of total FB page likes from the API

 In some of the examples above, you can see parameters for ‘date_preset’ and ‘period’.
 ‘Date_preset’ lets you select a date range for reporting, such as today, yesterday, this_month, last_month, etc. ‘Period’ allows you to aggregate data over certain predefined periods (day, week, days_28, month, lifetime).